KIT CATALOGUING CHEAT SHEET J. McRee Elrod

 If the item is nonbook, a general material designation follows the

-first title proper.
+first title proper in AACR2.
 It is enclosed in square brackets.
-(Some old
+(Some

-OCLC records will be found without the brackets.)
+older records may be found without the brackets.)

 All kits have the gmd $h[kit].
 The gmd $h[game] is used for games,